How to Improve Your Posture and Boost Your Confidence

 We’ve heard it from our parents, high school coaches, and maybe even a few of us from doctors after throwing out our back.
-Posture – the way one carries their entire frame – matters.
+Posture, the way one carries his or her body, matters.
+Like, a lot.

 Pauses to: sit upright/relax shoulders/straighten neck/put more than six inches between me and my computer screen….

 Your head and spine are meant to be in complete alignment , like there’s an invisible string reaching up to the ceiling from the top of your dome.
 That’s why your posture, the foundation for every move you make, matters so damn much!

 Improving your posture is an extension of leveling-up your life each day.
 And you can quite literally up your elevation.
 Apart from avoiding any Quasimodo comparisons, a proper upright frame effectively lengthens and slims your silhouette.